dlemstra/Magick.NET/Readme.txt

 Magick.NET 7.0.0.0009:
   - Changed type of MagickReadSettings.Density from MagickGeometry to PointD.
+  - Removed ReadWarning property and the Read methods no longer return a WarningException.
+The only way to get warnings is with the Warning event of MagickImage.

 Magick.NET 7.0.0.0008:
   - Removed MagickImage.ClipMask property, use Mask instead.